mikeagun/concat/README.md

 Toward that end it has some features making it more suitable for implementation on small MCUs compared to heavier languages (see below).

 I've moved the code to GitHub to continue the development and make the language and a reference VM publicly available.

+Features currently implemented in the VM/interpreter:
+- **3-state token-threaded VM** - replaces older switch+function dispatch VM for improved performance
+- **Inverse pointer unboxing** - packs all vals into fixed-width 64bit field (either inline value or tagged pointer) for improved memory performance/overhead
+- Operations over **integer, float, string, list, and dictionary** data types
+- **Control Flow** - both a sufficient set of combinators to implement anything else, and the most common control flow ops
+- **Threading** - extremely easy to create/manage threads
+- **Thread Synchronization** - thread-safe reference objects which handle locking and support wait/signal/broadcast
+- **Exceptions** - try/catch, throw, and ability to break out into concat debugger on error
+- **Debugging** - sufficient set of low-level ops to build powerful debugging tools
+- **VM Debugging** - macro-based tools to help with debugging the VM (e.g. trap out to gdb on error, validate state at every step)
+- **File IO** - file operations and ability to run scripts from files
+- **Network IO** - currently just basic TCP socket support
+- **Comprehensive printf** - with tweaks for stack-languages - very useful for debugging and general output

 It is designed to be:
   - **lightweight** -- i.e. run on resource-constrained microcontrollers like 8bit AVR (e.g. Arduino)